carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![AWS Secrets Manager](https://d1.awsstatic.com/diagrams/Secrets-HIW.e84b6533ffb6bd688dad66cfca36622c2fa7c984.png)

 - Secret Manager is mainly used to store, manage, and rotate **secrets (passwords)** such as database credentials, API keys, and OAuth tokens.
+- Built-in password generation and rotation.
-- Generate random secrets: Apply the new key/passwords in RDS for you.
+  - Generate secrets based on policies (or ramdom): Apply the new key/passwords in RDS for you.
   - Secret rotation
     - It has **native support to rotate database credentials of RDS databases** - MySQL, PostgreSQL and Amazon Aurora.
 Automatically rotate secrets.
     - For other secrets such as API keys or tokens, you need to use the **lambda for customized rotation function**.
 - Differences with AWS Systems Manager - Parameter Store
   - Secrets Manager is specifically for secrets, whereas Parameter Store is for generic strings.
   - Secrets Manager has built-in password generation, rotatoion.